pwmckenna/pwmckenna.github.io/_posts/2012-6-7-vertical-backbone-structures.md

 		//Your callback was just called!

-Currently the main limitation is that the callbacks only get the leaf value, while the entire series (especially in the cases of wildcards) would be useful.
-Coming soon...
+Originally the callback only provided the leaf node, but it turned out to be a bit of a pain point to not have the branches as well, so I implemented that between the code example and this sentence.
+Enjoy!